pdfernhout/narrafirma/wordpress-plugin/README.md

 Alternatively, particularly under Windows which may not have command-line commands available used by build-wp like "cp", "rm", "mkdir" and such, installing a working WordPress plugin can be done with the following manual steps:

-1. ensure the TypeScript files are compiled with the output under WebContent/js,
+1. ensure the TypeScript files are compiled with the output under webapp/js,
-2. copy the WebContent directory to under the wordpress-plugin/narrafirma directory,
+2. copy the webapp directory to under the wordpress-plugin/narrafirma directory,
 3. copy the combined files to your WordPress installation.

 After installation, you then need to activate the plugin, create your first project in the plugin's admin interface, and then use the link from the plugin's admin interface to open the application.